IS CANCER GENETIC?

 of hereditary cancer syndromes have been confirmed.
 For most of these syndromes, genetic tests for harmful variants are available.

 to be diagnosed in 2020.

-Gene mutations can happen because of our lifestyle or environment (like smoking and lung cancer or ultraviolet light exposure and skin cancer), happen randomly as we age, and/or be inherited.
+Gene mutations can happen because of our lifestyle or environment (like smoking and lung cancer or ultraviolet light exposure and skin cancer), can happen randomly as we age and/or can be inherited.
 Hereditary cancer happens when an individual inherits a gene mutation from one of their parents, which increases the risk for certain types of cancer.Schedule your sessionChat with us

 How Does Genetic Counseling